Heart Resources, LLC provides the following direct grant services for organizational grant-seeking and resource development.

 Grant Project/Program Budgets

-Grant Proposal Editing, Reviewing, and Rewriting
+Grant Proposal Editing and Revisions

 Grant Office Start-Up and Virtual Grants Office

-Grant Monitoring and Report Writing
+External Grant Monitoring and Report Writing

 Grant Reviews - Pre-Application Rubric and Scoring, Markups, Heavy Editing